oranfry/composer-custom/README.md

 My solution to this issue was to put my project into a special, **local** state before doing development.

 I keep permanent copies of all the the collected dependecies on my machine, off to the side (`~/deps/lib1`, `~/deps/lib2`, etc.).
 Before starting development on a main project, I change all the custom repositories in `composer.json` to `type=path`, the `url` to the the appropriate path (e.g., `/home/myuser/deps/lib1`), then run `composer update`.
-From this state, you can make changes directly in `~/deps/*` and they will apply immediately.
-You can commit and push changes in the dependencies freely as you develop, too.
+From this state, I can make changes directly in `~/deps/*` and they will apply immediately.
+I can commit and push changes in the dependencies freely as I develop, too.

 Before commiting changes to the main project, I would change all the custom repository types and urls back to what they were (e.g., `vcs` for the type, `https://gitlab.com/myuser/lib1.git` for the url), and run `composer update` again.
 This reverts all traces of referring to dependencies on the local machine, ready to push your changes back to a general audience.

 An alternative preparation for committing is to simply revert `composer.json` and `composer.lock` with your version control system.
-However, by doing this you may inadvertently wipe out other intentional changes to `composer.json`, or some desired updates to `composer.lock`.
-By following a process to convert `composer.json` between **remote** and **local** states and relying on `composer update`, you work on other aspects of composer at any time.
+However, by doing this you may inadvertently wipe out other changes to `composer.json` intented to be permanent, or some desired updates to `composer.lock`.
+By following a process to convert `composer.json` between **remote** and **local** states and relying on `composer update`, you can freely work on all aspects of composer at any time.

 The process works just as well for dependencies that are public (i.e., listed on packagist.org).
 In this case, instead of changing the url of an existing repository back and forth, we're adding and removing a repository to stand in for (override) the public one during development.